LabEG/Serializable/README.md

 Naming strategies:
 ------
-Supported conversion between different naming cases, such as SnakeCase, KebabCase, PascalCase.
+Supported conversion between different naming cases, such as SnakeCase, KebabCase, PascalCase and CamelCase.
 Also you can set custom name for property of json object.

 ```typescript
 const json = {